-5 Conformance Requirements
+5. Conformance Requirements

-Separate from any HHS certification/compliance program to demonstrate conformance as mandated under ACA Section 1104, CAQH CORE offers voluntary CORE Certification for all Phases of the CAQH CORE Operating Rules.
+Separate from any HHS certification/compliance program to demonstrate conformance as mandated under ACA Section 1104, CAQH CORE offers CORE Certification for all published CAQH CORE Operating Rule Sets.
 CORE Certification is completely optional.
-Pursuing voluntary CORE Certification offers an entity a mechanism to test its ability to exchange EFT and ERA transaction data with its trading partners.
-A CORE-
+Pursuing CORE Certification offers an entity a mechanism to test its ability to exchange EFT and ERA transaction data with its trading partners.
+A CORE Certification Seal is awarded to an entity or vendor product that completes CORE Certification testing with a CAQH CORE-authorized testing vendor.
+Key benefits of CORE Certification include: